paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

 Full documentation for v1 endpoints is available here: https://paritytech.github.io/substrate-api-sidecar/dist/

-For most users, the major bump will require transitioning all the endpoint paths they use to an updated version.
+For most users, the major bump will require transitioning all the endpoint paths that they use to an updated version.
 The v1.0.0.beta.0 release contains both the old and new endpoints to help facilitate the transition.

-**`substrate-api-sidecar` releases after Friday, October 2nd, 2020, will not make any gurantees to include deprecated endpoints.** It is important that users finishing transitioning to the new endpoints by this date so they are ready for any subsequent emergency updates.
+**`substrate-api-sidecar` releases after Friday, October 2nd, 2020, will not make any gurantees to include deprecated endpoints.** It is important that users complete the transition to the new endpoints by this date so they are ready for any subsequent emergency updates.

-Below is a table that is intended to give an overview of what the mapping of deprecated endpoints to there v1 equivalents.
+Below is a table that gives an overview of what the mapping from deprecated endpoints to their v1 equivalents.
 Many of the new endpoints have unlisted options for query params.

 | v0 path                           | v1 equivalent path            	                  |